Aspherical 4-manifolds with elementary amenable fundamental group

 \begin{maintheorem} Let $M$ and $\widehat{M}$ be compact aspherical $4$-manifolds with elementary amenable fundamental groups and orientable boundaries.
 Then $M$ and $\widehat{M}$ are homeomorphic if and only if their enhanced peripheral systems are equivalent. \end{maintheorem}

 A enhanced peripheral system consists of the fundamental group with orientation character, the homomorphisms on $\pi_1$ induced by the inclusions of the boundary components, and data on the fundamental classes.
+A full definition is given in \S\ref{section:uniqueness}.

 A consequence of Theorem \ref{C} is that a compact aspherical 4-manifold with elementary amenable fundamental group and orientable boundary is the boundary connected sum of a compact aspherical 4-manifold with prime boundary and a contractible 4-manifold.
-(The orientability condition is need because the Geometrization Theorem of Perelman and Thurston has not yet been proven for nonorientable 3-manifolds.)
+The orientability condition is need because the Geometrization Theorem of Perelman and Thurston has not yet been proven for nonorientable 3-manifolds.

 In the closed case, $\pi$ is a polycyclic $PD_4$-group, and the homeomorphism types of such 4-manifolds are classified by their fundamental groups.
 Theorems B and C lead quickly to a similar classification for the bounded case, which we shall state here in a simplified form, for the cases with connected boundary.